prp-e/persian_ocr_project/README.md

         - [ ] Test on different numbers, both hand-written and digital.
 - Letter recognition
 - Word detection
+- Jupyter notebook for people who want to test the model.
 ### Business/Product phases